Wologman/Mental_Health/04_Anxiety Management.md

 **Confidence:** Practice the behaviour.
 If necessary practice in an environment where the consequences are lower.

-#### 1.11 Coping with negative people
+#### 1.11 Coping with toxic people
 Confidence is precious, never let anyone tear mine down to boost their own ego.
 Either In work or personal life.
 Before it gets to that try to discuss the matter, don’t just let it slip.
 Refer to texts like [Non-violent communication](https://www.goodreads.com/book/show/71730.Nonviolent_Communication) by M. Rosenberg.
 Enlist the support of professionals if appropriate.
 What ever I do, remember the problem isn't about me.

 I don’t need to be someone’s emotional punching bag.
 Past misfortune is no justification for ongoing abuse.
-If a partner does this to me consistently, walk away and never look back, she can sort herself out.
+If a partner ever tries to do this to me and won't change, walk away and never look back, she can sort herself out.

 ### 2. Control Work Specific Anxiety
 - Recognize that some level of anxiety is normal, and will always be there.
 It means you care.
 Anxiety by its self is not unhealthy, unless you believe it is [1].
 Learn to manage and accept some stress, use it to push yourself on.

 - Chose work that has meaning to me, as opposed to trying to impress others.
 It’s also better for self-esteem and confidence.